Abhiram-21BCE7357/CodeAlpha_Test-Password-Strength/README.md

 3. Open the index.html file in your preferred web browser.

 4. You can now enter passwords to check their strength.

+Technologies Used:

+    HTML: For creating the structure of the web page.
+    CSS: For styling the web page and user interface.
+    JavaScript: For implementing the password strength checking logic.
+    Git: For version control.